OUR CURRENT STUDIES

 R-LiNK

-We are part of a large multi centre, multinational research study which aims to identify biomarkers of response to long-term lithium treatment.
+Response to Lithium Network -- we are part of a large multi centre, multinational research study which aims to identify biomarkers of response to long-term lithium treatment.
 Funded by the EU Horizon 2020, we established lithium imaging in 6 centres across Europe.
 Recruitment and data collection has now closed, but we are working on the results and of course the next project.

 CRiB2